-- Complete GMVEMSC Prehospital Suspected CVA/TIA Checklist. - Be prepared to assist ventilations with oral or nasal airway and BVM or {FROPVD}.
+- Complete GMVEMSC Prehospital Suspected CVA/TIA Checklist. - Be prepared to assist ventilations with oral or nasal airway and BVM or {FROPVD (Flow Restricted Oxygen Powered Ventilation Device)}.

-- A If signs of cerebral herniation are present, ventilate at a rate of 20 times a minute. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present. - If numeric EtCO2 readings are available, ventilate at a rate to maintain readings of approximately 30 mmHg (30 torr)}. - Complete Cincinnati Prehospital Stroke Scale.
-If one or more signs on the Cincinnati Prehospital Stroke Scale are abnormal, call a Stroke Alert. - Facial Droop (pt. shows teeth or smiles). - o Arm Drift (pt. closes eyes and holds both arms straight out for about 10 seconds.) - Abnormal Speech (have pt. say "You can't teach an old dog new tricks.") - Assess blood glucose.
-If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings: - {Oral Glucose}. - {Oral Glucose} may be repeated in ten minutes if blood sugar remains < 60. - Strongly consider transport to a Stroke Center - If patient's symptoms occurred >3 hours and <8 hours from last time they were known to be free of stroke symptoms or awaking with symptoms, then consider transport to an interventional facility using air transport if needed. - Contact MCP with a Stroke Alert for advice regarding transport destination.
-There are multiple factors that determine treatment options and time frames. - Transport the patient with the bed flat to increase cerebral perfusion. - Transport historian with patient both to provide patient history and for permission to treat. - Complete the "EMS CHECKLIST: SUSPECTED Stroke/CVA/TIA" for every stroke/TIA patient.
+- A If signs of cerebral herniation are present, ventilate at a rate of 20 times a minute. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present. - o If numeric EtCO2 readings are available, ventilate at a rate to maintain readings of approximately 30 mmHg (30 torr)}. - Complete Cincinnati Prehospital Stroke Scale.
+If one or more signs on the Cincinnati Prehospital Stroke Scale are abnormal, call a Stroke Alert. - o Facial Droop (pt. shows teeth or smiles). - o Arm Drift (pt. closes eyes and holds both arms straight out for about 10 seconds.) - o Abnormal Speech (have pt. say "You can't teach an old dog new tricks.") - Assess blood glucose.
+If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings: - o {Oral Glucose}. - o {Oral Glucose} may be repeated in ten minutes if blood sugar remains < 60. - Strongly consider transport to a Stroke Center.

+- If patient's symptoms occurred > 4 hours and < 8 hours from last time they were known to be free of stroke symptoms or awoke abnormal, transport to an Interventional Facility. - Contact MCP with a Stroke Alert for advice regarding transport destination. - Transport the patient with the bed flat, if able to tolerate.
+If showing signs of increased ICP, do not lie pt flat. - Transport historian with patient both to provide patient history and for permission to treat. - Complete the "EMS CHECKLIST: SUSPECTED Stroke/CVA/TIA" for every stroke/TIA patient.
 Copies can be found in emergency rooms.